Rootpye/Voxscript/README.md

 # Website
 https://voxscript.site/

-# Chrome Extension
+# Chrome extension
-It will be soon :)
+Update soon :)

 # Question
-If you have question of this repo, than send email to here.
+If you have question about this repo, send an email to here.
 - roootpi@gmail.com